hyperjumptech/grule-rule-engine/docs/Function_en.md

 ### TimeFormat(time time.Time, layout string) string

-`TimeFormat` will check if a time value is after the other time value.
+`TimeFormat` will format a time argument to a format specified by `layout` argument.

 #### Arguments